mosra/m.css/doc/documentation/python.rst

     With the current approach, there are a few limitations:

-    -   Everything after the first paragraph is ignored (there's no way to have detailed documentation yet)
     -   Class and module-level variables can't have a docstring attached due to how Python works
     -   Because not every Python API can be documented using docstrings, the